-- 3.1.8.2 Leveraged resources may also include braided funding from other public, private, or philanthropic sources. - 3.1.9 EARN seeks to meet industry workforce needs.
+- 3.1.9 Leveraged Resources Strategic Industry Partnerships must leverage additional resources for the implementation of the Workforce Training Plan. - 3.1.9.1 While there is no percentage match required, MD Labor will give preference in the evaluation process to Strategic Industry Partnerships that maximize the potential of the collaboration through direct financial or in-kind contributions by members of the target industry.
+Contributions from non-industry Strategic Industry Partnership members are also encouraged. - 3.1.9.2 Leveraged resources may also include braided funding from other public, private or philanthropic sources. - 3.1.10 EARN seeks to meet industry workforce needs.
 Therefore, training plans that target unemployed or underemployed workers are expected to have the explicit goal of training a workforce for existent, or soon-to-be- existent, positions.
 Successful plans lead directly to employment, credential or certification attainment, and/or advancement.
-To that end, it is important that a Strategic Industry Partnership's Workforce Training Plan include a means for employers to connect with, recruit, and/or interview training participants for job opportunities. - 3.1.10 For Incumbent Workers, it is expected that industry will provide evidence of career advancement in the form of title promotion, wage increases, or similar evidence.
+To that end, it is important that a Strategic Industry Partnership's Workforce Training Plan include a means for employers to connect with, recruit, and/or interview training participants for job opportunities. - 3.1.11 For Incumbent Workers, it is expected that industry will provide evidence of career advancement in the form of title promotion, wage increases, or similar evidence.